stanford-ppl/spatial-doc/docs/source/api/hw/memories/offchip/streamout.rst

 @alias StreamOut

 **StreamOut** defines a hardware bus used to output streaming data from the FPGA.
 StreamOuts may not be read from.
-For streaming inputs, use :doc:`streamin`.
+For streaming inputs, use @StreamIn.
-StreamOuts are specified using a :doc:`../../typeclasses/bits`-based type and a target :doc:`bus`.
+StreamOuts are specified using a @Bits`- based type and a target :doc:`bus`.

 In Spatial, StreamOuts are specified outside the Accel block, in host code.